dreamer2908/Baka-Epub/README.md

 Baka-Epub is a tool to make ePub from light novel in Baka-Tsuki.
 It consists of two parts:

-1. A user script for converting Baka-Tsuki pages into plain HTML.
+1. Baka-HTML, a user script for converting Baka-Tsuki pages into plain HTML.
 During that process, unwanted page elements like the layout are removed, embedded images (both inline ones and thumbnails) are replaced with the full version.
-2. A Sigil plugin for cooking the plain HTML into a proper eBook.
+2. Baka-Epub, a Sigil plugin for cooking the plain HTML into a proper eBook.
 The output will look pretty much like what the gone BTE-GEN will produce.
 However, there're some differences which can be either improvements or just my own preferences.

 Baka-Epub is designed especially for me.
 So if you're not me, I recommend using [WebToEpub](https://github.com/dteviot/WebToEpub) instead.